qundax/sei-22-project3/postproject/post-mortem.md

 #### WDI Unit 3 Post Mortem (individual)
 1. What habits did I use during this unit that helped me?

+* Kenneth: Really going step by step is important, troubleshooting (finding out what caused the error is also crucial) plays a key role in understanding the new language.
+Continuous experimentation and perseverance is the key ingredients to success for a new language.
+The basic of input, process and output are the 3 key concept in any language.

 2. What habits did I have during this unit that I can improve on?

+* Kenneth: Better communication.
+Sometimes, it doesn't hurt to ask.

 3. How is the overall level of the course during this unit? (instruction, course materials, etc.)

+* Kenneth: If I were to be honest, I am extremely lost for this topic.
+I really had to do my self reading to learn and figure things out.
+Course material was generally alright but it could seriously improve.